paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (2) have the authority to grant exceptions to, or waivers of, national security investigative requirements, including issuing implementing or clarifying guidance, as necessary;

-(3) have the authority to assign, in whole or in part, to the head of any Federal agency (solely or jointly) any of the duties of the Security Executive Agent described in subsection (b) or the authorities described in paragraphs (1) and (2), provided that the exercise of such assigned duties or authorities is subject to the oversight of the Security Executive Agent, including such terms and conditions (including approval by the Security Executive Agent) as the Security Executive Agent determines appropriate; and
+(3) have the authority to assign, in whole or in part, to the head of any Federal agency (solely or jointly) any of the duties of the Security Executive Agent described in subsection (b) or the authorities described in paragraphs (1) and (2), provided that the exercise of such assigned duties or authorities is subject to the oversight of the Security Executive Agent, including such terms and conditions (including approval by the Security Executive Agent) as the Security Executive Agent determines appropriate;

-(4) define and set standards for continuous vetting for continued access to classified information and for eligibility to hold a sensitive position.
+(4) define and set standards for continuous vetting for continued access to classified information and for eligibility to hold a sensitive position; and

+(5) issue guidelines and instructions to the heads of Federal agencies to ensure that any individual who was appointed by the President to a position in an element of the intelligence community but is no longer employed by the Federal Government shall maintain a security clearance only in accordance with Executive Order 12968 ([50 U.S.C.
+3161](./chapter-044-national-security.md#section-3161) note; relating to access to classified information), or successor order.

 ### Statutory Notes

 #### References in Text
-Executive Order No. 12968, referred to in subsec. (b)(5), is Ex.
+Executive Order No. 12968, referred to in subsecs. (b)(5) and (c)(5), is Ex.
 Ord.
 No. 12968, Aug.
 2, 1995, 60 F.R.
 40245, which is set out as a note under [section 3161 of this title](./chapter-044-national-security.md#section-3161).

 #### Prior Provisions
 A prior section 803 of act July 26, 1947, ch.
 343, was renumbered section 804 and is classified to [section 3163 of this title](./chapter-044-national-security.md#section-3163).

+#### Amendments
+2024—Subsec. (c)(5).
+Pub.
+L. 118–159 added par.
+(5).

+#### Submittal of Guidelines and Instructions to Congress Required
+Pub.
+L. 118–159, div.
+F, title LXVI, § 6601(b), Dec.
+23, 2024, 138 Stat.
+2501, provided that: “Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Director of National Intelligence, or such other officer of the United States acting as the Security Executive Agent pursuant to subsection (a) of section 803 of the National Security Act of 1947 ([50 U.S.C.
+3162a](./chapter-044-national-security.md#section-3162a)), shall submit to the congressional intelligence committees [Select Committee on Intelligence of the Senate and Permanent Select Committee on Intelligence of the House of Representatives] and the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] the guidelines and instructions required by subsection (c)(5) of such section, as added by subsection (a) of this section.”

 #### Timeliness in the Administration of Polygraphs
 Pub.
 L. 117–263, div.
 F, title LXVI, § 6604, Dec.
 23, 2022, 136 Stat.
 3558, provided that: “(a) Standards Required.—“(1) In general.—Not later than 180 days after the date of the enactment of this Act [Dec.
 23, 2022], the Director of National Intelligence shall, in the Director’s capacity as the Security Executive Agent pursuant to section 803(a) of the National Security Act of 1947 ([50 U.S.C.
 3162a(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3162a/a&num=0&edition=prelim)), issue standards for timeliness for Federal agencies to administer polygraphs conducted for the purpose of—“(A) adjudicating decisions regarding eligibility for access to classified information (as defined in the procedures established pursuant to section 801(a) of the National Security Act of 1947 ([50 U.S.C.
 3161(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3161/a&num=0&edition=prelim))); and “(B) granting reciprocity pursuant to Security Executive Agent Directive 2, or successor directive. “(2) Publication.—The Director shall publish the standards issued under paragraph (1) in the Federal Register or such other venue as the Director considers appropriate. “(b) Report Required.—Not later than 180 days after the date of the enactment of this Act, the Director shall submit to Congress a report on how Federal agencies will comply with the standards issued under subsection (a).
 Such plan shall specify the resources required by Federal agencies to comply with such standards and the timeline for doing so.”